MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 ## Tutorial steps

-This section contains a detailed introduction to the most important high performance analytics features of ScaleR using data stored on your Hadoop cluster.
-The following tasks are performed**:**
+This tutorial introduces several high performance analytics features of **RevoScaleR** using data stored on your Hadoop cluster and these tasks:

 1. Start Microsoft R Server.
-2. Specify the NameNode.
-3. Create a compute context for Spark.
+2. Create a compute context for Spark.
-4. Copy a data set into the Hadoop Distributed File System.
+3. Copy a data set into the Hadoop Distributed File System.
-5. Create a data source.
+4. Create a data source.
-6. Summarize your data.
+5. Summarize your data.
-7. Fit a linear model to the data.
+6. Fit a linear model to the data.

->[!NOTE]
-> The instructions in this article assume you're using the "/var/RevoShare" and "/var/RevoShare/$USER" directories in the native file system and "/share", "/user/RevoShare" and "/user/RevoShare/$USER" in the Hadoop Distributed File System on the Hadoop cluster.

 ### Check versions

 Supported distributions of Hadoop with a Spark engine are listed in [Supported platforms](rserver-install-supported-platforms.md).
 For setup instructions, see [Install R Server on Hadoop](rserver-install-hadoop-805.md).

+You can confirm the server version by typing `print(Revo.version)`.

-### About sample data
+### Download sample data

 Sample data is required if you intend to follow the steps.
-This guide uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
+The tutorial uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
 This is a big data set with over six million observations.

-This guide also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.
+This tutorial also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.

 You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 ### Start R Server

-How you start Microsoft R Server depends on which operating system you are running.
-On Linux hosts (including nodes of your Hadoop cluster), you start Microsoft R Server by typing the following at the shell prompt:
+Microsoft R Server for Hadoop runs on Linux.
+On Linux hosts in a Hadoop cluster, start R Server by typing `Revo64` at the shell prompt.

 	[<username>]$ cd MRSLinux90
 	[<username> MRSLinux90]$ Revo64

 ### Create a compute context

-A *compute context* specifies the computing resources to be used by **RevoScaleR**’s distributable computing functions.
-In this manual, we focus on using the nodes of the Hadoop cluster (internally via Spark) as the computing resources.
-In defining your compute context, you may have to specify different parameters depending on whether you are running from a node of your cluster or from a client accessing the cluster remotely.
+A *compute context* specifies the computing resources to be used by ScaleR’s distributable computing functions.
+In this tutorial, we focus on using the nodes of the Hadoop cluster (internally via Spark) as the computing resources.
+In defining your compute context, you may have to specify different parameters depending on whether commands are issued from a node of your cluster or from a client accessing the cluster remotely.

 #### Define a Compute Context on the Cluster

-If you are running on one of the nodes of the Hadoop cluster (which may be an edge node), you can define a Spark compute context that uses the default values:
+On a node of the Hadoop cluster (which may be an edge node), define a Spark compute context using default values:

 	myHadoopCluster <- RxSpark()

 >[!NOTE]
 > The default settings include a specification of */var/RevoShare/$USER* as the *shareDir* and */user/RevoShare/$USER* as the *hdfsShareDir*—that is, the default locations for writing various files on the cluster’s local file system and HDFS file system, respectively.
-These directories must both exist and be writable for your cluster jobs to succeed.
+These directories must be writable for your cluster jobs to succeed.
 You must either create these directories or specify suitable writable directories for these parameters.
 If you are working on a node of the cluster, the default specifications for the shared directories are:

 ~~~~
 	myShareDir = paste( "/var/RevoShare", Sys.info()[["user"]],